General information on collaboration

-Brochure describing collaboration between Czech Republic and JINR in more detail: “The Czech Republic and JINR.
+Brochure describing collaboration between the Czech Republic and JINR in greater details: “The Czech Republic and JINR.
 Long-Term Fruitful Cooperation and Future Prospects”

 +7 (49621) 6-51-26

 Dr. Lednický was born in 1945 in Vítkovice.
 He graduated from the Faculty of Physics and Mathematics of the Charles University in Prague is.
 He achieved the academic degree of “Doctor of Science” in 1990 for his work on “Multiple Particle and Resonance Production, Spin Correlations”.

 Richard Lednický is also one of the leaders of the STAR project at RHIC and the theme “Investigation of nuclear matter properties and particle structure at the collider of relativistic nuclei and polarized protons”.
-Since 1969 the professional and scientific career of R. Lednický has been connected with the Joint Institute for Nuclear Research.
-His main scientific interests lie within experimental and theoretical physics of elementary particles and involve investigations of multiple production of particles, femtoscopic correlations, spin effects, measurement and QCD analysis of nucleon structure functions.
+Since 1969, the professional and scientific career of R. Lednický has been connected with the Joint Institute for Nuclear Research.
+His main scientific interests lie within experimental and theoretical physics of elementary particles and involve investigations of multiple productions of particles, femtoscopic correlations, spin effects, measurement and QCD analysis of nucleon structure functions.
 Richard Lednický is author of more than 400 papers and reviews in reputable international journals.

 The scientists of the Czech Republic take part in the research work on the following themes of the Topical plan for JINR research and international cooperation for the year 2022: